 Ash operator guide

 A common strategy for defenders, particularly those new to the game, is to hunker down behind barricades and wait for the whole thing to blow over.
 Ash’s breaching rounds skill makes a mockery of this and can make things rather difficult for them very quickly.
-She’s a great operator for newer players to use, so if you’d like a more general gameplay overview, head to our Rainbow Six Siege guide.
+She’s a great operator for newer players to use, so if you’d like a more general gameplay overview, head to our Rainbow Six: Siege guide hub.

 Ash’s Weapon Loadouts